fofr/paulhayes.photography/source/_posts/red-panda.md

   - travel
 ---

 This lovely red panda lifted its head from its morning stroll just at the right time.
 Less than 10,000 are left in the wild.
+This is one of many red pandas at the Chengdu Panda Research centre.